meetrix/blog/_webrtc/03-coturn_docker_long_term_cred.md

 docker images | grep coturn-long-term-cred
 ```

-You'll find something like this
+You'll find something like this as the output

 ```bash
 coturn-long-term-cred      latest              8bd04b84d978        About a minute ago   138MB